"Write something, even if it's just a suicide note."

 - Eagleland : A real Deconstruction of the same showing how the image was built and sustained over several different decades for political purpose.
 In Burr, Aaron Burr and Hamilton, while they were still friends discuss the new republic with Burr admitting that for all its aspirations, political life in America was the same as it was in the English Parliament and indeed in Ancient Rome, not really the break from the old that its Founders envisioned or made the public believe in.

-- Environmental Symbolism: Woodrow Wilson's White House is an ice palace, with padlocked fences and all activity concentrated in a tiny upstairs study.
-Contrast with Harding, whose White House is open to the public and exudes warmth.
-By the end of the novel, though, it becomes as chilled and empty as it was under his predecessor.
+- The Fisher King: Woodrow Wilson's White House is an ice palace, with padlocked fences and all activity carefully concentrated in a tiny upstairs study, and only Mrs. Wilson and the President's physician allowed in.
+Contrast with Harding, whose White House exudes warmth and is made open to the public.
+By the end of the novel, though, it becomes as haunted and empty as it was under his predecessor.

 - Foregone Conclusion: Harding's inexorable rise to the Presidency is observed with awe by Hollywood's main characters.
 For a time, he seems to be just what the nation needs, making the abrupt collapse of his administration and Harding's sudden death all the more shocking.